 The carrying values of cash, trade and other receivables, demand credit facilities and trade and other payables approximate their fair values due to the relatively short period to maturity of the instruments.
-The carrying value of long-term debt approximates its fair value as the interest applicable is reflective of fair market rates.
+The carrying value of contingent consideration and long-term debt approximates their fair value as the interest applicable is reflective of fair market rates.